 How we control and channel our emotions has a powerful impact on our personal and professional lives.
 Negative emotions have the ability to cause stress and anxiety and divert energy away from productive activities or behaviours.
-By practicing mindfulness, you will be better equipped to recognise negative emotions and handle them in healthier, less stressful ways.
+By practising mindfulness at work and also at home, you will be better equipped to recognise negative emotions and handle them in healthier, less stressful ways.
+We will look at what is mindfulness and why it is so important to incorporate into our lives.

 Mindfulness is moment-to-moment awareness.
 Originally a Buddhist concept, the basic philosophy of mindfulness is self-awareness.
 Mindfulness establishes a heightened sense of awareness of yourself and your environment.
 You are very aware of your thoughts and feelings, but you do not react or judge them.
 You become free from your tendency to have a quick emotional response.